 Reliability: Is Surfshark or Atlas VPN best?

 Both of these VPN services are reliable.
 Their apps worked without bugs or glitches throughout our testing.
 They passed our leak tests without problems.
-And their kill switches cut in to prevent any of that unwanted data puking when the connection to the VPN server was lost.
+And their kill switches prevented any data from leaking onto the internet when the connection to the VPN server was lost.

 Reliability winner: Tie

 As we saw in our recent Atlas VPN vs NordVPN comparison, Atlas VPN includes some features that go above and beyond the norm for the industry.
-As you are about to see, Surfshark is also an overachiever in this respect.
+Surfshark is also an overachiever in this respect.
 But their feature sets aren’t an exact overlap, so you may find that one of these VPNs is a much better match for your specific needs than the other.

 Atlas VPN features

-We’ve already talked about Atlas VPN’s apps and how easy they are to use.
-We’ve also already talked about how reliable Atlas VPN proved to be during our testing, and how their leak resistance and built-in kill switches protect you from accidentally exposing your data.
-What other standard features does Atlas VPN give you?
-How about:
+We’ve already talked about Atlas VPN’s apps and how reliable Atlas VPN proved to be during our testing.
+We also saw how their leak resistance and built-in kill switches protect you from accidentally exposing your data.
+Other Atlas VPN features include:

 - Using the secure, fast WireGuard VPN protocol as their default VPN protocol.